xyleth/aitm-public/content/3-Locations/Barovia.md

 ---

 ![[Barovia-20240612104751053.webp]]
 The village of Barovia is the first inhabited area the party encountered after leaving the Durst's mansion and walking for the best part of a day along the Old Svalich road.
+The village is overlooked by [[Castle Ravenloft]].

 It is here they first meet [[Ismark Kolyanovich]]. [[Ireena Kolyanovich]], [[Bildrath Cantemir]]. [[Parriwimple]]. [[Father Donavich]] and [[Doru Donavich]]